bmw-ece-ntust/multimedia-wireless-networks/notes/assignment-2.md

 | STA-B-15    | 00:00:00:00:00:1f    |
 | STA-B-16    | 00:00:00:00:00:20    |

+### 5.2 Handover Results
-* The second result is the handover log.
+The second result is the handover log.
 The log will save the handover of the STAs in a CSV file.The table result:

 | Time (s) | STA ID | Old SSID   | New SSID   |
 --|-----------------|---------|---------